Please remember, this pad is not a substitute for veterinary care. Call your veterinarian if you have any medical issues.

 Are "Gospel's" Light Therapy pads only for horses and dogs?

-No, "Gospel's" Light Therapy pads have been used on horses, dogs, cats and goats.
+No, "Gospel's" Light Therapy pads have been used on horses, dogs, cats, donkeys, goats, rabbits, monkeys, rams, cows, pigs and reindeer!

 I have read that some other companies have their LEDs on what is called a 50% duty cycle.
 What does that mean and are yours on a duty cycle?